 The next day, just before day break, the little sister wakes up Scheherazade and asks her to continue the story of Aladdin.
 Shahryar too urges Scheherazade to continue and so she continues the tale of Aladdin…

 ~~Story narrated by Scheherazade

-To know what happened next, proceed to Arabian Nights - Chapter 4!
+To know what happened to Aladdin and the magic lamp, continue to Arabian Nights - Chapter 7!